Inviting Andy to Speak

 What is your availability?

 Unfortunately, I have to decline the great majority of invitations.
-My travel and speaking calendar is full for 2017, and I am only accepting very limited engagements in 2018 and beyond.
-I give strong preference to invitations that aren’t just “hit-and-run” speaking to large audiences but involve intensive personal interaction with smaller groups, especially young adults who are intentional about their own and others’ growth.
+My travel and speaking calendar is full through 2018, and I am only accepting very limited engagements in 2019 and beyond.
+I give strong preference to invitations that aren’t just “hit-and-run” speaking to large audiences but include intensive personal interaction with smaller groups, especially young adults who are intentional about their own and others’ growth.

 How much do you charge?